Hanley Ramírez: 2007 season

 During his sophomore season, Ramírez picked up where he left off.
 The ever-improving young star was hitting .331 with 14 home runs and 35 RBIs to go along with 27 steals at the All-Star break.
 Despite his numbers, he did not make the All-Star roster.

 Marlins manager Fredi González experimented with Ramírez in the number three slot in the lineup, batting him ahead of Mike Jacobs when injuries hit the Marlins position players.
 Gonzalez believed Ramírez could be a middle-of-the-lineup player because of his ability to hit for power.

 In a game against the Cincinnati Reds on July 22, 2007, Ramírez overextended his shoulder when he tried to hit a pitch on the low outside corner off right-hander Bronson Arroyo.
 He was helped off the field and was determined to have suffered a partial dislocation of his left shoulder.

 In 154 games Ramírez batted .332 with 29 home runs, 81 RBIs, 125 runs and 51 steals.
-He fell one home run shy of becoming only the third player in baseball history to hit 30 or more home runs and steal 50 or more bases in the same season.
+He joined the 20–50 club, falling one home run shy of becoming only the third player in baseball history to hit 30 or more home runs and steal 50 or more bases in the same season.
 Ramírez led the National League in VORP.

 After the end of the season, Ramírez underwent arthroscopic surgery to repair his injured left shoulder.